 Journalist and political leader Ben Holbert was born on March 6, 1959 in Cleveland, Ohio to Benjamin, Jr. and Mollie Holbert.
-He graduated from Benedictine High School in Cleveland, Ohio in 1977 and received his B.A. degree in communications from Kent State University in Kent, Ohio in 1984, and his M.B.A. degree from University of Phoenix in 2012.
+He graduated from Benedictine High School in Cleveland, Ohio in 1977, received his B.A. degree in communications from Kent State University in 1984, and his M.B.A. degree from University of Phoenix in 2012.

 Ben Holbert was interviewed by The HistoryMakers on September 24, 2018.